dendronhq/dendron-site/vault/dendron.jobs.md

 - our stack is all Typescript
 - our frontend is React, Next.js and Chakra UI
 - our backend is express.js
-- our infrastructure (will) consist of a series of micro-services running on top of AWS
+- our infrastructure (will) consist about having you come on of a series of micro-services running on top of AWS

 ## Apply